Above: Ben Sange with a photo of his father, Leon.

 “He was diagnosed with early-onset Alzheimer’s Disease.
 He was only 62.
 That diagnosis changed everything.
 There was so much to consider with his personal care and the business, so my brother, Charlie, moved back up to help.
 I helped out while still working at my own job for a while, but ended up coming back, as well,” says Ben.

 “When it comes to a disease like Alzheimer’s, there’s not much medicine can do, so the real care comes from the family,” says Nancy Haynes, Ben’s mother.
-“Leon and I had divorced 20 years earlier and I was remarried, but when Leon was diagnosed we all helped: Charlie, Ben, my husband and me.
+“Leon and I had divorced 20 years earlier and I was remarried, but when Leon was diagnosed, we all helped: Charlie, Ben, my husband and me.

-The best people to understand what you’re going through are those who are going through it themselves, and we had a great group leader who was incredibly empathetic, yet kept the sessions on track.
+The best people to understand what you’re going through are those who are going through it themselves, and we had a great group leader who was incredibly empathetic yet kept the sessions on track.

 “As his disease progressed, Leon got sweeter and dearer,” recalls Nancy.

-heartwarming because he remembered them, but heartbreaking that it happened so late.
+“Before he passed away, he reconnected with other family members he had been estranged from," adds Ben.
+“It was heartwarming because he remembered them, but heartbreaking that it happened so late.
 He died at 64, just two years after his diagnosis.”

 “Ever since Dad started the Napa Valley Coffee Roasting Company in 1985, it has been a community-based business, donating coffee to local events and groups and creating custom blends for non-profit programs where 20% of the sales were donated to the charity,” says Ben.
-“So we were happy to partner with Collabria Care to create a blend to support the program that had cared for Dad.
-We’ve also done gift certificates and gift baskets for their recognition programs.